As Residential Solar Deployments Fell, the US Home Battery Market Powered On

-Even as the coronavirus pandemic sent the U.S. economy into freefall this spring, the energy storage industry delivered its second-best quarter ever in terms of megawatts installed.
+Even as the coronavirus pandemic sent the U.S. economy into free fall this spring, the energy storage industry delivered its second-best quarter ever in terms of megawatts installed.

-Despite social distancing orders, more customers than ever before added batteries in their homes to store solar power and provide backup power amid hurricanes, wildfires or other grid outages.
+Despite social-distancing orders, more customers than ever before added batteries in their homes to store solar power and provide backup power amid hurricanes, wildfires and other types of grid outages.

 Residential storage companies installed 48.7 megawatts/112 megawatt-hours in Q2, up 10 percent from the previous quarter, according to the new Energy Storage Monitor report released Thursday by Wood Mackenzie and the U.S. Energy Storage Association.
-That notches the fifth consecutive quarterly deployment record for residential storage, something that larger battery segments have never achieved.
+That marks the fifth consecutive quarterly deployment record for residential storage, something that larger battery segments have never achieved.

-That’s surprising given that home batteries are almost always sold as an add-on to rooftop solar, and the leading rooftop solar installers took a hit on sales in Q2 as face-to-face business ground to a halt.
+That’s surprising given that home batteries are almost always sold as an add-on to rooftop solar, and the leading rooftop solar installers took a hit on sales in Q2 as face-to-face business ground to a halt due to the pandemic.
 Several leading installers saw solar deployments drop by 20 percent or more from Q1 to Q2; home battery installations bucked that trend, led by growth in California and Hawaii.

 "Even as the solar market has slowed down slightly, the pairing rate for storage continues to grow," said Daniel Finn-Foley, energy storage director at WoodMac and an author of the report.